 - Paid plans: There are standard paid options often called Plus and business tiers Teams designed for individuals who want more data and features, plus teams or families who need organization-wide protection.

-What to expect when evaluating price:
+What to expect when evaluating price: How to enable vpn in edge browser 2026

 - Short-term deals and promotions are common in the VPN space. look for occasional discounts and annual plans that reduce the monthly price compared to month-to-month billing.